 The mission is to advise the City on transportation and parking issues in northwest and support a full range of transportation options within the context of neighborhood livability and economic vitality with the goal of efficiently managing parking and reducing reliance on single-occupancy vehicles.

 The purpose of the Portland Pedestrian Advisory Committee is to advise the city on all matters that encourage and enhance walking as a means of transportation, recreation, wellness, and environmental enhancement.

 The Private For-Hire Transportation Advisory Committee provides input into the development and outcomes of policies, budget, regulations, and procedures that affect the city's Private For-Hire Transportation program.

 Focused on issues impacting Portland TNC drivers including data collection, accessibility, wages, safety, injuries, insurance, safety, reliability, standards, and dispute resolution.
 Forum for drivers to share concerns, suggestions.
 Facilitator and independent mediator assist, as needed.

 The Vision Zero Task Force was dissolved on January 25, 2021.
-The Vision Zero Task Force oversaw implementation of the Vision Zero Action Plan, reviewed actions and progress, advises on implementation, tracks equity impacts, and oversees performance measure reporting.
+The Vision Zero Task Force oversaw implementation of the Vision Zero Action Plan, reviewed actions and progress, advised on implementation, tracked equity impacts, and oversaw performance measure reporting.